 Halyna Kvitka Kondracki is the conductor and director of Toronto’s award-winning Vesnivka choir, which she founded in 1965 and the Toronto Ukrainian Male Chamber Choir, which she founded in June 2001.

-She is a member of the Association of Canadian Choral Conductors and the American Choral Directors Association.
-Recently, Kondracki spearheaded the formation of the Ukrainian Canadian National Arts Council under the auspices of the Ukrainian Canadian Congress.
+Kondracki is a charter member of the Association of Canadian Choral Conductors, the American Choral Directors Association and Chorus America.
+Kondracki spearheaded the formation of the Ukrainian Canadian National Arts Council under the auspices of the Ukrainian Canadian Congress.
 For several years, Kondracki has been an adjudicator at the annual Ukrainian Music Festival in Toronto.
 In 2012 she was an adjudicator for Choirs Ontario’s “Leslie Bell Prize for Choral Conducting”.